Gray TV purchases Telemundo Atlanta and sister company Surge Digital Media

-ATLANTA (CBS46) — Atlanta-based Gray Television has purchased Capital Media Group, parent company of Telemundo Atlanta (WKTB-CD), which has a reach of over 1 million views in the Atlanta area.
+ATLANTA (CBS46) — Atlanta-based Gray Television has purchased Capital Media Group, parent company of Telemundo Atlanta (WKTB-CD), which has a reach of over one million views in the Atlanta area.

 The purchase also includes sister company, Surge Digital Media, a full-service, boutique digital agency that excels at multi-cultural, multi-lingual marketing and video production.